jessepav/lacygoill-wiki-backup/vim/register.md

 as normal commands.

 Bottom line: how `@q` is interpreted depends on the current mode.

+---

+Note that this only works if `'cpo'` contains the `e` flag, which is the case by default.
+If it does not, you'll need to press `CR` manually.

+    :set cpo-=e
+    :let @q = 'echo "test"'
+    :@q
+    " press CR

+From `:h cpo-e`:

+>     *cpo-e*
+>     ...
+>               If this flag is not present, the register
+>     is not linewise and the last line does not end in a
+>     <CR>, then the last line is put on the command-line
+>     and can be edited before hitting <CR>.

 ##
 ## How to execute a recursive macro?